 The RealSupport™ program was developed to provide support and information to people who are receiving, or may be appropriate candidates for, Sandostatin LAR Depot.
 This program does not replace the information provided by health care professionals.
 It offers additional information from health care experts and other people who are receiving Sandostatin LAR Depot.
 For more information, visit the Sandostatin LAR Depot Facebook page at www.facebook.com/SandostatinLARDepot.

-For more information, contact your representative.
+For more information, contact Novartis.

 IMPORTANT SAFETY INFORMATION

-Warnings and Precautions:
+Warnings and Precautions

-Adverse Reactions: The most common adverse reactions occurring in patients receiving Sandostatin LAR Depot were biliary abnormalities (62%), injection site pain (20-50%), nausea (24-41%), abdominal pain (10-35%), fatigue (8-32%), headache (16-30%), hyperglycemia (27%), back pain (8-27%), constipation or vomiting (15-21%), dizziness (18-20%), sinus bradycardia (19%), pruritus (18%), URTI (10-18%), myalgia (4-18%), flatulence (9-16%), arthropathy (8-15%), rash (15%), generalized pain (4-15%), sinusitis (5-12%), conduction abnormalities (9%), hypoglycemia (4%), and arrhythmia (3%).
+- The most common adverse reactions occurring in patients receiving Sandostatin LAR Depot are biliary abnormalities (62%), injection-site pain (20%-50%), nausea (24%-41%), abdominal pain (10%-35%), fatigue (8%-32%), headache (16%-30%), hyperglycemia (27%), back pain (8%-27%), constipation or vomiting (15%-21%), dizziness (18%-20%), sinus bradycardia (19%), pruritus (18%), upper respiratory tract infection (10%-18%), myalgia (4%-18%), flatulence (9%-16%), arthropathy (8%-15%), rash (15%), generalized pain (4%-15%), sinusitis (5%-12%), conduction abnormalities (9%), hypoglycemia (4%), and arrhythmia (3%)

 Please see full Prescribing Information.

-Indication and Usage
+Indications and Usage

-Sandostatin® LAR Depot (octreotide acetate for injectable suspension) is indicated for patients in whom initial treatment with immediate release Sandostatin® (octreotide acetate) Injection has been shown to be effective and tolerated for:
+Sandostatin® LAR Depot (octreotide acetate) for injectable suspension is indicated for patients in whom initial treatment with immediate-release Sandostatin® (octreotide acetate) Injection has been shown to be effective and tolerated for

-In patients with carcinoid syndrome and VIPomas, the effect of Sandostatin Injection and Sandostatin LAR Depot on tumor size, rate of growth and development of metastases has not been determined.
+In patients with carcinoid syndrome and VIPomas, the effect of Sandostatin Injection and Sandostatin LAR Depot on tumor size, rate of growth, and development of metastases has not been determined.